 We took the greatest care in picking the lights and installing the outside electrics to make sure they were perfectly safe.
 You can see a video about installing garden electrics and garden lights in the video at the bottom of the page.

 Hopefully we have put you on the right 'path' (pardon the pun) and given you a great deal of inspiration and some useful garden design ideas and garden design pictures to get started on your own Garden.
 You can also look in our Garden Section for more Garden Projects to inspire you.
-Why not go to our video sections on composting at home , garden basics , ponds and waterfeatures and garden design to watch various films relating to gardening.
+Why not go to our video sections on composting at home and how to do it, garden basics for gardening beginners , ponds and waterfeature ideas for your garden and garden design to watch various films relating to gardening.